Reviewed: 29th March 2019

-Administration is a formal path into insolvency designed to help companies overcome severe financial difficulties.
-Eligible businesses benefit from a moratorium period during which restructuring plans can be formulated without the threat of legal action from creditors.
+Administration is a formal insolvency procedure designed to help companies overcome severe financial difficulties.
+Once a company has entered administration, businesses benefit from a moratorium period which is essentially a legal ring fence.
+This allows time for restructuring plans to be formulated and implemented without the threat of legal action from creditors.

-Various exit routes from administration are available, and the process itself can be instigated by the company, its directors, or creditors.
+Administration is a temporary measure for a struggling company to get itself back on its feet.
+Various exit routes from administration are available which may involve a return to trade, entry into an alternative restructuring procedure such as a CVA, or even the closure of the company should its financial problems be insurmountable.
+The process itself can be instigated by the company, its directors, or creditors.
 In essence, it offers a respite in which to reorganise effectively for the future.

 In general, to be eligible for administration:

 This emphasis on asset value and reliability of cash flows indicates whether you might be eligible for trading administration.
 Without predictable cash in-flows the company will be at risk of failing the agreement, and being forced into immediate liquidation.

 So what is the timescale for this process, and what does it involve?